koschaller/Exploratory-Data-Analysis-NYC-Restaurants/README.md

 How long does it take to receive their order?

-How are customers rating their experiences?
+How are customers rating their order?

 ### Insights